juliendenize/eztorch/docs/source/contributions/sce_mvap.md

 ## Introduction

-This repository contains the official [Pytorch](https://pytorch.org/) implementation of [Similarity Contrastive Estimation for Image and Video Soft Contrastive Self-Supervised Learning](https://arxiv.org/abs/2212.11187) (SCE) that has been accepted by the journal **Machine Vision and Applications**.
+This repository contains the official [Pytorch](https://pytorch.org/) implementation of [Similarity Contrastive Estimation for Image and Video Soft Contrastive Self-Supervised Learning](https://link.springer.com/article/10.1007/s00138-023-01444-9) (SCE) that has been published in the journal **Machine Vision and Applications (2023)**.

 ## Data preparation